LinkedInLearning/rest-apis-vectors-and-ai-in-sql-server-2025-2761017/README.md

 ## Course Description

+This course explores the new AI-driven and developer-centric capabilities in SQL Server 2025, focusing on REST API integration, vector search, and working with large language models (LLMs).
+Learn how to set up and configure SQL Server to support these features, securely connect to external APIs, and bring conversational AI into your T-SQL workflows.
+The course covers key concepts like embeddings, vector similarity, and indexing for efficient semantic search.
+Through hands-on examples, you can gain the skills to build intelligent, modern applications directly within SQL Server.
+By the end of this course, you should be able to design, implement, and optimize AI-enhanced solutions using the latest features in SQL Server 2025.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.